Ramstein air show disaster: The crash

-The mid-air collision took place as the two heart-forming groups passed each other and the heart-piercing aircraft hit them.
-One of the pilots finished the maneuver too early.
+Ivo Nutarelli's solo heart-piercing aircraft came in too early and too low and arrived at the point where the two heart-forming groups were just passing each other (rather than a few seconds later and well above, as was required for the manoeuvre), and collided with one of the groups, destroying one aircraft and causing another to immediately crash.

 The piercing aircraft crashed onto the runway and consequently both the fuselage and resulting fireball of aviation fuel tumbled into the spectator area, hitting the crowd and coming to rest against a refrigerated trailer being used to dispense ice cream to the various vendor booths in the area.

 At the same time, one of the damaged aircraft from the heart-forming group crashed into the emergency medical evacuation UH-60 Black Hawk helicopter, injuring the helicopter's pilot, Captain Kim Strader.
 He died 20 days later, 17 September 1988, at Brooke Army Medical Center in Texas from burns he suffered in the accident.
 The pilot of the aircraft that hit the helicopter ejected, but was killed as he hit the runway before his parachute opened.

-The third aircraft disintegrated in the collision and parts of it were strewn along the runway.
+The third damaged aircraft disintegrated in the collision and parts of it were strewn along the runway.

 After the crash, the remaining aircraft regrouped and landed at Sembach Air Base.